paciom/Indivison_Theory/Indivison Theory.md

 **Basic rule of Indivison Theory:**

 **Everything in the universe (including photon, all known particles in Standard Model, electric field, magnetic field, gravity) is made of tiny dots called “Indivison”.
 All indivisons move through space at a constant speed faster than light and the speed never changes.
 2 Indivisons can get "entangled" accross unlimited distances.
-When changes happen, 2 entangled indivisons will swap location(or swap direction, witch has similar effect as swap location).
-When change happens, the total momentum and mass center of any group of indivisons involved in change remains the same.**
+When changes happen, 2 entangled indivisons will swap location(or swap direction, witch has similar effect as swap location).**

 There can be many potential rules about how “changes” happen, one of the simplest rules is: